 People I Work With

-People who want relief from head trauma (acute or residual)
+People who want relief from headaches and chronic pain (acute or residual)

 People who want to participate and be active in their healing process

 Cole Lehman is a trauma-informed somatic bodyworker who loves to help people feel more connected and alive in their bodies through touch.
 He looks at the body as a musical instrument that can tune itself through the reflective power of touch.
 Cole has studied movement his whole life, starting with wrestling at 8 years old and evolving through teaching Anusara Yoga and landing in a practice of contact improvisation.
 His own healing journey involves recovering from head trauma and changing his life story, travelling around the world.
 Cole’s focus involves the body (and all its layers), a strong connection with the natural world (walking barefoot), attachment theory/polyvagal theory, and